RascalSoftware/RAT/examples/normalReflectivity/README.md

-## 'Non-polarised Target Functions' Examples
+## 'Normal Target Functions' Examples

-This folder contains examples of how to use RAT to analyse what are referred to as 'Non-polarised TF' samples.
+This folder contains examples of how to use RAT to analyse what are referred to as 'Normal TF' samples.
 This refers to reflectivity data that does not use absorption (i.e. an imaginary SLD), and is not analysed as magnetic, polarised or oil-water data.